yacinec/yacinec/README.md

 ### ✅ Open to work

-## 🎯 Freelance Full-Stack Developer | Rate: €375/day
+## 🎯 Freelance Software Engineer | Rate: €375/day

-Full-stack developer specializing in the creation of modern, high-performance SaaS applications, with solid expertise in the React / Next.js stack.
+Software Engineer specializing in the creation of modern, high-performance SaaS applications, with solid expertise in the React / Next.js stack.
-I can help you realize your projects, from the development of front-end functionalities to the integration of back-end APIs (Kotlin / Spring Boot).
+I can help you realize your projects, from the development of front-end functionalities to the integration of back-end APIs.

 **🚀 My strengths**